String.prototype.match()

 An Array whose contents depend on the presence or absence of the global (g) flag, or null if no matches are found.

-- If the gflag is used, all results matching the complete regular expression will be returned, but capturing groups are not included.
+gflag is used, all results matching the complete regular expression will be returned, but capturing groups are not included. - If the

-- If the gflag is not used, only the first complete match and its related capturing groups are returned.
+gflag is not used, only the first complete match and its related capturing groups are returned.
 In this case,match()will return the same result asRegExp.prototype.exec()(an array with some extra properties).

 Description